Understand chaos engineering and resilience

 What is resilience?

-Creating large-scale, distributed applications has never been easier.
-Infrastructure is hosted in the cloud, programming language support is diverse, and there are a plethora of open source and hosted components and services to build upon.
-Unfortunately, there is no reliability guarantee for these underlying components and dependencies, or for systems built upon them.
-Infrastructure can go offline and service disruptions or outages can occur at any time.
+Unfortunately, there's no reliability guarantee for these underlying components and dependencies, or for systems built on them.
+Infrastructure can go offline, and service disruptions or outages can occur at any time.
 Minor disruptions in one area can be magnified and have longstanding side effects in another.

 Applications and services that deal with stresses and issues gracefully are resilient.
 Individual component reliability is good, but resilience is a property of the entire system.
-End to end system resilience needs to be validated in an integrated, production-like environment with the conditions and load that will be faced in production.
+End-to-end system resilience must be validated in an integrated, production-like environment with the conditions and load that's faced in production.